kumahq/kuma/UPGRADE.md

 ### Any type

-It is not possible to remove computing stats with: `kuma.metrics.dataplane.enabled` and `kuma.metrics.zone.enabled` (the configurations are removed).
+The `kuma.metrics.dataplane.enabled` and `kuma.metrics.zone.enabled` configurations have been removed.

-These stats are useful to Kuma internally and can't be turned off.
+Kuma always generate the corresponding metrics.

 ### Kubernetes